Indian Patent Office: Amendments to the Patents Act & Rules

 Amendments (in 1999, 2002, 2005) were necessitated by India's obligations under TRIPS, allowing product patents in drugs and chemicals.
 A pre-grant representation in addition to the existing post-grant opposition has been re-introduced.
 A provision of later amendments was on software patent-ability, which was later withdrawn in another amendment in 2005.
 The amendment in 2012 focused on change in marks of Patent Agent Examination.

 Indian Patent Rules were amended in 2003, 2005, 2006, 2012, 2013, 2014, 2016, 2018, 2019 and 2020.
 The 2006 amendment of rules introduced reduced time lines and a fee structure based on specification size and number of claims, in addition to a basic fee.
 Indian Patent amendment rules 2012 was for amendments in criteria for patent agent exam qualification.
-Gazette Notification of Patent (Amendments) Rules 2013 has made necessary provisions for recognising Patent office as Examining authority and Searching authority on international level for filing, searching and examination of patent along with necessary fees.
+Gazette Notification of Patent (Amendments) Rules 2013 has made necessary provisions for recognizing Patent office as Examining authority and Searching authority on international level for filing, searching and examination of patent along with necessary fees.
 Patent amendment rules 2014 introduced a third category of applicant for small entities and revised the basic fee for filing a patent application.
 Patent amendment rule 2016 implemented on 16 May 2016, and introduced such as electronic communication to applicant/agent, and applicant can withdrawn their application using Form-29, and majorly introduced for the expedited examination for startup companies, and the timeline to put the grant of applicant has been reduced from 12 months to 6 months.
 In addition, video conference has been introduced for hearing the patent matters.
 Patent amendment rules 2019 introduced a patent agent shall submit all documents only by electronic transmission duly authenticated.
 Further, fee reductions for small entity, and fast track examination for specific applicants including female were introduced in 2019.